 discrimination - Sandra E. Black.

 How competition affects the ability of companies to favor particular groups is a longstanding issue in the economics literature.
-In a seminal work published in 1957, economist Gary Becker argued that, over the long run, product market competition would drive discrimination out of the marketplace.
-Employers with a taste for discrimination against women will employ less than the profit-maximizing number of women.
 Instead, they will hire a greater number of equally skilled but more highly paid men.
 Becker goes on to say that where markets are not perfectly competitive, that is, markets in which companies face little product market competition, discriminating employers can exist in the market indefinitely.
 Given the lack of transparency surrounding the practice of discrimination, it has been difficult to test Becker's theory.

 Perceived Discrimination and Depression: Moderating Effects of Coping, Acculturation, and Ethnic Support - Samuel Noh, PhD and Violet Kaspar, PhD - Am J Public Health.
 2003 February; 93(2): 232238.
 The authors evaluated the effects of cultural norms and social contexts on coping processes involved in dealing with perceived racial discrimination.